Want to know here to find the best art in Italy? Look no further! This is the definitive guide to the best artworks and masterpieces in Italy.

 In 1540, Cosimo I moved his family from the Medici Palace into the Palazzo della Signorina, now called the Palazzo Vecchio.
 You first step into the charming courtyard, designed by the famed architect Michelozzo in 1453.

-On the first floor of Palazzo Vecchio, you can visit the Hall of the Five Hundred, awash with frescos by Giorgio Vasari -- famed Florentine artist, architect and the world’s first art historian.
-On the second floor are the sumptuously decorated private rooms of the Medici.
+On the first floor of Palazzo Vecchio, you can visit the Hall of the Five Hundred, It’s awash with frescos by Giorgio Vasari.

 The magnificent Palazzo Pitti is located across the Arno River, in the off the beaten path Oltrarno district that’s now Florence’s trendiest neighborhood.